 Creating executive marketing dashboards comes with a certain level of pressure.
 After all, they aim to be the top-level, quick, and effective summary of your client’s marketing efforts.
 And it’s going in front of the discerning eyes of top-notch stakeholders.

-When you’re tasked to take an avalanche amount of data and turn it into an igloo, picking and choosing the right blocks can be the greatest challenge.
+When you’re tasked to take an avalanche of important digital marketing analytics and turn it into an igloo of actionable insights, picking and choosing the right blocks can be the greatest challenge.
 This article is chock-full of executive marketing dashboard examples and tips on how to make them effective.
 We’re here to help you knock the socks off the execs.
 With dashboards.

 What Is an Executive Marketing Dashboard, Anyway?